BHafsa/deep-nilmtk-v1/README.md

 pip install .
 ```

-Check the [documentation] also (https://bhafsa.github.io/deep-nilmtk-v1/)
+Check the [documentation](https://bhafsa.github.io/deep-nilmtk-v1/) for more details.

 ## Citation